Skip to content

 Direct internet exposure to controllers and standing vendor connections are the recurring weak points.
 Managed access through a broker with multi-factor authentication, plus a patch approach that respects OT constraints, closes the gaps that matter.

-OT network security for Australian manufacturers has moved from a niche concern to a board-level one as plant floor systems connect to corporate networks, cloud reporting and remote support.
-The exposure is concrete.
 A poorly segmented operational technology network can be reached from a compromised corporate laptop, and the controllers, HMIs and SCADA servers on that network were rarely designed to defend themselves.
-Metromotion Controls is a control systems integrator based in Mount Waverley that designs and commissions OT networks for manufacturers across Melbourne, Victoria and Australia, and this guide sets out the framework, the standards and a worked segmentation example in the practitioner voice we use on site.
+Metromotion Controls is a control systems integrator based in Mount Waverley that designs and commissions OT networks for manufacturers across Melbourne, Victoria and Australia, and this guide sets out the framework, the standards and a worked segmentation example.

 Why OT security is its own discipline

-The instinct on a brownfield site is to hand the OT network to the IT team and apply the existing corporate policy.
-That rarely works, because OT and IT optimise for different outcomes.
+The instinct on a brownfield site is to hand the OT network to the IT team and apply the corporate policy.
+That rarely works.
 IT prioritises confidentiality and treats scheduled patching and reboots as routine.
 OT prioritises availability and deterministic behaviour, where an unplanned reboot or a security agent that adds latency to a control message can stop production or push a process into an unsafe state.

 • Availability is the priority.
 A controller rebooted for a patch can halt a line.
 Controls that interrupt communications, even briefly, are often unacceptable in a running process.

 • Asset lifespans are long.
-OT hardware and software commonly run for 15 to 25 years.
-Systems commissioned before modern security practice was established are still in daily service on Australian floors.
+OT hardware and software commonly run for 15 to 25 years, so systems commissioned before modern security practice are still in daily service.

 • Patch cycles are constrained.
-Vendor certification requirements, production schedules and end-of-life equipment all limit routine patching, so known vulnerabilities can persist for years on OT endpoints.
+Vendor certification, production schedules and end-of-life equipment limit routine patching, so known vulnerabilities can persist for years on OT endpoints.

-The point is not that IT security principles are wrong for OT.
-Least privilege, segmentation, monitoring and strong authentication all apply.
-They have to be implemented with controls that suit the environment, which is exactly what the OT security standards describe.
-The industrial control system (ICS) security body of practice exists because the plant floor needs its own model.
+IT security principles still apply.
+Least privilege, segmentation, monitoring and strong authentication all carry over, but they have to be implemented with controls that suit the environment, which is what the OT security standards describe.

 The standards that govern OT security